vistadataproject/documents/Background/README.md

 ### VISTA Overview
-An executive overview of the current 'as is' VISTA and its various clients functionality and capability:
+An executive overview of the current 'as is' VISTA and its data-integrated architecture:
 [VISTA Overview](https://github.com/vistadataproject/documents/tree/master/Background/vista)